jakebonney10/uvp6/README.md

 ## Description

-The UVP6 ROS Driver is a comprehensive package designed for seamless integration and operation of the Underwater Vision Profiler 6 (UVP6) with autonomous surface or underwater vehicles (ASVs or UUVs) in supervised mode.
+The UVP6 ROS Driver is a package designed for integration and operation of the Underwater Vision Profiler 6 (UVP6) with autonomous surface or underwater vehicles (ASVs or UUVs) in supervised mode.
 This package enables real-time data acquisition, processing, and control of the UVP6, supporting various research and monitoring activities in marine environments.
 ## Features

 - Control and data acquisition from UVP6 via RS232 in SUPERVISED mode.